 To learn more about Progent's migration support for Skype for Business, call 1-800-993-9400 or visit Contact Progent.

-For small and mid-sized businesses throughout the United States, Progent's Microsoft-certified consultants offer network help and professional consulting services for the entire array of Microsoft .NET Enterprise Servers and Windows Servers.
-Progent's migration, integration, optimization, and support capabilities include network design, configuration, and administration outsourcing for
+For small and mid-sized businesses anywhere in the U.S., Progent's Microsoft-certified experts offer network help and professional consulting services for the whole family of Microsoft .NET Enterprise Servers and Windows Servers.
+Progent's planning, installation, update, and support capabilities include network architecture, configuration, and management outsourcing for

 ProSight Virtual Hosting services.

-In case your organization is looking for immediate online help from a Microsoft certified consultant, refer to Progent's Emergency Online Computer Help.
+If your company is looking for immediate online support from a Microsoft certified consultant, go to Progent's Urgent Online Network Support.

-Read more concerning Progent's Support Services for Microsoft .NET Servers.
+Learn additional information about Progent's Consulting Services for Microsoft .NET Servers.